tundisi/flickr/README.md

 # Flickr

-Flickr is a test made for the company etermax in order to be able to show my skills as an android developer.
+This application shows the use of the Flickr API without the need to use its SDK.

 # Run Project!